 This style captures the food in action, such as when it is being prepared or plated.
 This style can be effective in showing the process behind the dish and the care that goes into preparing it.

 Koi (Pretoria) captures the food in action, showcasing the preparation and plating process of their dishes.

 This style focuses on the food itself, without the use of props or background distractions.
 The focus is on the texture, color, and composition of the dish.

-The Blockman SA (Parkhurst) focuses on the food itself in their minimalist style, highlighting the texture, color, and composition of each dish.
+The Blockman SA (Parkhurst) focuses on the food itself in its minimalist style, highlighting the texture, color, and composition of each dish.

 This technique combines various styles of food photography and food styling to create a unique and visually appealing image.